AnzelleL23/anzellel23.github.io/_pages/about.md

 Feel free to reach out via the links on the left for collaborations or discussions!

-PS: If you are viewing this on your mobile device and the navigation menu is not working, simply rotate it!
+PS: If you are viewing this on your mobile device and the navigation menu is not working, simply rotate your device!